jonatanvicente/docker-k8s-training/quizzes/quiz_9.md

 ---

 **5. What is the role of Grafana in monitoring?**
-a) Collect metrics from nodes
+a) Visualize metrics and build dashboards
-b) Visualize metrics and build dashboards
+b) Collect metrics from nodes
 c) Aggregate container logs
 d) Send alerts via email

 <details>
   <summary>Solution</summary>
-- b) Visualize metrics and build dashboards
+- a) Visualize metrics and build dashboards
 </details>

 ---